CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels

-As mentioned earlier, the features extracted by the I3D module can capture information that may be overlooked by high-level features.
+As mentioned earlier, the features extracted by the I3D Network can capture information that may be overlooked by high-level features.
 Therefore, in addition to the high-level features $X_{HL}$, we combine them with $X_{I3D}$ to create the final feature representation for downstream prediction.
-This combination is achieved through concatenation, resulting in:
+Therefore, we concatenate the information, resulting in:

-Here, $\text{MLP}_2$ consists of two fully connected (FC) layers with a rectified linear unit (ReLU) layer in between.
+Here, $\text{MLP}_2$ consists of two FC layers with a rectified linear unit (ReLU) layer in between.
 The last FC layer has $C$ hidden units.
-By concatenating the output of $\text{MLP}_2$ with $X_{HL}$, we obtain the final feature representation $X \in \mathbb{R}^{2C}$.
-Subsequently, the model prediction based on $X$ can be formulated as:
+By concatenating the output of $\text{MLP}_2$ with $X_{HL}$, we obtain the final feature representation $X_{vis} \in \mathbb{R}^{2C}$.
+Subsequently, the model prediction based on $X_{vis}$ can be formulated as:

 $\text{MLP}_3$ is implemented as a normalized FC layer which incorporates a normalized weight vector without bias.
-With $X$ being normalized, $s$ is a scalar within $[-1,1]$.
+With $X_{vis}$ being normalized, $s$ is a scalar within $[-1,1]$.
 A higher value suggests a more engaged subject.
-Subsequently, a threshold of ($-0.5, 0, 0.5$) is employed to classify the data into one of the four engagement levels, namely highly disengage (HD), disengage (DE), engage (EG), and highly engage (HE).
+Following \citet{kaur2018prediction} which assigned a scalar to each engagement class with a uniform gap, we employ a uniform threshold of ($-0.5, 0, 0.5$) to classify the data into one of the four engagement levels, namely highly disengaged (HD), disengaged (DE), engaged (EG), and highly engaged (HE).

-Considering that engagement is not merely confined to discrete categories but exists along a spectrum, we decided to predict engagement as a scalar, which allows for a continuous representation of engagement levels and emphasizes the ordinal relationship.
+Considering that engagement is not merely confined to discrete categories but exists along a spectrum, we decide to predict engagement as a scalar, which allows for a continuous representation of engagement levels and emphasizes the ordinal relationship.
 It enables the model to capture subtle variations and nuances in the level of engagement, which may vary within the same engagement class.